allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 ---

-If you always search for ways to increase code quality and would like to encourage everyone in your project to keep high test code coverage all the time then [Codecov](https://codecov.io) may be another step in your journey.
+If you always search for ways to increase code quality and would like to encourage everyone in your project to keep high test code coverage all the time, then [Codecov](https://codecov.io) may be another step in your journey.

 You can think of it as an automated code reviewer which constantly reminds you what you can do to improve your test code coverage.
-It can be set up to perform build failing checks on your code changes if they would degrade code coverage or even suggest which files need to be covered bytests.
+It can be set up to perform build-failing checks on your code changes if they would degrade code coverage or even suggest which files need to be covered by tests.

 This article shows how to set up an Android project integration with Codecov as a part of a Continuous Integration process with [GitHub](https://github.com) as a repository host and